Lake Louise Hikes: 10 Trails We Recommend as Locals

 1. Plain of Six Glaciers Trail

-After much debate, we’ve decided to name the Plain of Six Glaciers hike as the best hike in Lake Louise (and it’s in our Banff hiking itinerary and top 5 best hikes in Banff too!).
+After much debate, we’ve decided to name the Plain of Six Glaciers hike as the best hike in Lake Louise (and it’s in our Banff hiking itinerary and the best hikes in Banff National Park too!).
 The reason we love the Plain of Six Glaciers trail so much is the wide variety of epic Rocky Mountain scenery and landscapes you’ll enjoy along the way.

 The Lakeshore Trail is located next to Lake Louise with a view of the Victoria Glacier.